P-adic Simpson correpondence via prismatic crystals: A -adic Simpson correspondence for smooth rigid analytic varieties over

-is indeed an equivalence of categories whose quasi-inverse is induced by taking $\Gal(\overline K/L)$-invariants.
-For the same reason, one can replace $C$ and $G_K$ by $\widehat L$ and $\Gal(L/K)$ respectively in the statement of Theorem \ref{Thm-Simpson} and then conclude an equivalence of categories
+induced by the scalar extension, whose quasi-inverse is induced by taking $\Gal(\overline K/L)$-invariants.
+For this reason, one can replace $C$ and $G_K$ by $\widehat L$ and $\Gal(L/K)$ respectively in the statement of Theorem \ref{Thm-Simpson} and then conclude an equivalence of categories